 TunnelBear pros & cons

 - Fun theme

 - Unstable connections

 Is TunnelBear secure?

 TunnelBear is a safe VPN service that uses standard encryption methods to keep your connection secure.
 The only real problem with their service is their business location, which is not the most privacy-friendly country.

 In terms of encryption, the TunnelBear setup doesn't stand out among competitors.
 They use standard AES-256 encryption with an SHA-256 hash for authentication.
 Even the US government has greenlighted the use of this algorithm for classified information.
 What this means to you as a user is that your connection will be safe, and no one will be able to check up on your online activities easily.

 As they say in their blog, when you pick a country, the protocols "race each to see who'll connect first."
 The less tech-savvy users may appreciate this automation, but it's strange to remove the option to pick between them manually.
-Especially considering that IKEv2 and OpenVPN (UDP) get shoved into one category when these are very different types of protocols, useful in different scenarios.

 VigilantBear then puts your internet connection on hold while it waits for the VPN server to respond.
 If it does, data is allowed to pass, enabling you to do whatever you were doing before the interruption.
-This feature protects you from unwanted IP address or location exposure.
+This feature protects you from an unwanted IP address or location exposure.

-Keep in mind that disconnection and disruption notification alerts are toggled off by default.
+However, keep in mind that disconnection and disruption notification alerts are toggled off by default.
 So, in cases when VigilantBear is triggered, you won't get any notifications.
 If it gets activated while the connection is trying to resolve itself, you may start troubleshooting other network components that may be working perfectly fine.